mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

   }'
 ```

-This will send the maximum amount (minus the transaction fees of 1 satoshi per byte).
+This will send the maximum amount (minus the transaction fees of 1 satoshi per byte, there are usually 200-300 bytes per transaction).

 ## Waiting for a transaction